Michael O'Neill

 Don’t blend in.
 It’s better to wear your roots proudly!

-From the Swedish national colours emblazoned on its buildings to the sensational meatballs served in its store cafeterias, IKEA sports its cultural heritage proudly.
+From the Swedish national colors emblazoned on its buildings to the sensational meatballs served in its store cafeterias, IKEA proudly sports its cultural heritage.
+Acknowledging its origins allows the IKEA group to remain rooted while marketing globally, building trust through authenticity and customer service.

 The Takeaway: Know Thyself